DependableSoftware2-0/SemanticTemporalFusion/Literature.md

 In [5] they have used 2 deep learning branches and it fuses internal based on opticalflow.
 Its a video segmentation task.
 Tested on cityscapes and camvid datasets.
 It asks the accuracy vs efficency tradeoff.

+In [6] for the task of 6D pose estimation they have used fusion of the uncertainty in the pose estimation for improving the pose.
+This is a output layer fusion method.

 ## References